ktd2001/Linear-Regression-in-R/README.md

 **Content:**

-Linear regression model used cross-validation with built in R function 'lm()'.
+Linear regression model used cross-validation with built in R function 'lm()'using dummy data.
 Intercepts calculated, predicted and actual values were plotted, and a linear correlation from the data was confirmed.

 **Images:Calculated Intercepts**